User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment

 Traditional requirements elicitation methods often fail to capture the \textbf{complexities} of user decision-making and trade-offs.
-While all requirements are typically considered essential, research shows that their \textbf{importance varies} among stakeholders \cite{achimugu2014systematic}.
+Although all requirements are typically considered essential, research shows that their \textbf{importance varies} between stakeholders \cite{achimugu2014systematic}.
 DCEs offer a solution by \textit{simulating real-world decision-making}, requiring users to weigh multiple trade-offs simultaneously rather than evaluating features in isolation \cite{johnston2017contemporary, johnson2013constructing}.
 Unlike standard surveys, which rank or rate attributes independently, DCEs present choice scenarios with varying attribute combinations, enabling researchers to quantify user preferences and support more nuanced decision-making \cite{brett2013quantifying}.
 Integrating DCE into software development presents a novel opportunity to align mHealth features with user expectations and enhance prioritization effectiveness.
-However, despite its proven benefits in other fields \cite{de2012discrete}, DCEs have yet to be widely adopted in SE, highlighting a critical gap in leveraging this method for informed design and decision-making in this field.
+However, despite its proven benefits in other fields \cite{de2012discrete}, DCEs have not yet been widely adopted in SE, highlighting a critical gap in using this method for informed design and decision-making in this field.